Metal Wall Art Variations - Unique Versions of a Design

-This allows more people to enjoy the particular designs while still owning a piece of original artwork.
+This way, more people can enjoy the particular designs while still owning a piece of original artwork.

-When someone likes a design and commissions a version, I’ll make it in the optimal size to fit their space.
+When someone likes one of my metal wall art pieces and commissions a version, I’ll make it in the optimal size to fit their space.

 Each time I enlarge the design onto the steel, I may tweak and refine the design a bit.